zabbix/ansible-collection/roles/zabbix_agent/README.md

 | apply_iptables_rule | `boolean` | `false` | Defines application of iptables rule.
 Possible options: [true, false].
 | firewalld_zone | `string` | default | Firewalld zone for rule application.
 | firewall_allow_from | `string` || Limits source address of passive check using firewall rule.
 For firewalld, this setting will change the rule from simple to rich rule.

+### **Logrotate** configuration for Zabbix agent

+You can modify rotation options of Zabbix agent[2] log file.
+It requires default option overriding in `logrotate_options` variable.
+This is a `list` type variable, and it defaults to the list of following options:
+  - weekly
+  - maxsize 5M
+  - rotate 12
+  - compress
+  - delaycompress
+  - missingok
+  - notifempty
+  - create 0640 {{ service_user }} {{ service_group }}

+**Note** that most distributions executes logrotate jobs on a daily basis by default.
+If You wish to change rotation calendar, modify according cronjob or systemd timer.
+Or add separate cronjob/timer to process only Zabbix agent[2] log.

 ### Local paths variables table: